 There are two types of higher education institutions in Finland:

 - Universities - 14 universities currently operate under the Finnish Ministry of Education and Culture, all of which aim to provide academic education based on research.
 Universities in Finland offer both undergraduate and postgraduate courses.

-- autumn - from August/September to December;
+- autumn - from August/September to December

-- spring - from January until May.
+- spring - from January to May.

-Financial support is available through the Erasmus+ initiative, for any UK public, private or not-for-profit organisation that is actively involved in education and training.
+Financial support is available through Erasmus+ for any UK public, private or not-for-profit organisation that is actively involved in education and training.
 However, your university must have a formal agreement with a partner university in another EU country, of which Finland is one.
 Speak to your institution for information on how to apply.